tangrufus/LazyCUHKOnePass/README.markdown

 		git push origin my_awesome_feature

-9. Create an Pull Request with a description and link to your branch
+9. Create an Pull Request with a description and link to your `my_awesome_feature`branch
 10. You have done so much.
 Leave the hard work to me.
 Enjoy being lazy.

 ##Finally...